 “A one-size-fits-all approach does not work with health and wellbeing.
 Employers need to look at their own data in context with industry insights to gain greater understanding of the issues that are present within their workforce and to build resilience.
 While there are some basic and common wellbeing needs, to be most effective, organisations will need to develop flexible wellbeing programmes specifically tailored to their unique business sector and workforce.”

-Receive Make A Difference News straight to your inbox
+Join our growing network of employersReceive Make A Difference News straight to your inbox

-Aon is the consulting partner to Vitality’s Britain’s Healthiest Workplace survey, which is available here
+Aon is the consulting partner to Vitality’s Britain’s Healthiest Workplace survey, which is available here.

 More information about how Aon helps businesses build resilient workforces is available here.